 Even with low tuition and fees, funding your education can be complicated at times.
 Gaston College will help you navigate the process and find opportunities that will save you money.

 Commonly referred to as the FAFSA, the Free Application for Federal Student Aid is your first step.
 Find out if you are eligible for valuable federal and/or state grants and work-study jobs.
 Never assume that you won’t qualify!
 At Gaston, we work with families one-on-one as you navigate the financial aid process.
 Fill out the FAFSA and get informed about your real options.
 For more information, please visit the Financial Aid homepage.
-Please note: Gaston College does not participate in any Federal Direct Loan Program.

 Students who are registered for the upcoming term will be allowed to charge at the Gaston College Bookstore if the student has remaining aid after tuition and fee costs are deducted.
 Please note: financial aid funds are made available 10 days before the start date of each course.
 If you have a course that starts after the standard first day of classes, all financial aid funds may not be available at the beginning of the term.
 Financial aid funds for late-start courses will be available in the bookstore 10 days before the start date.
 Students may charge after their assigned date but not before.